bigcommerce/catalyst/docs/index.md

 * **Scalable GraphQL implementation**.
 Catalyst features scalable implementation of the GraphQL Storefront API.
 * **Minimal infrastructure dependencies**.
 Catalyst can be deployed to any provider that supports Node.js.
 * **Making the most of modern Next.js features**.
-Catalyst uses [React server components](https://nextjs.org/docs/app/building-your-application/rendering/server-components) and [Suspense](https://react.dev/reference/react/Suspense) boundaries, in preparation for [partial pre-rendering](https://nextjs.org/learn/dashboard-app/partial-prerendering).
+Catalyst uses [React server components](https://nextjs.org/docs/app/building-your-application/rendering/server-components) and [Suspense](https://react.dev/reference/react/Suspense) boundaries in preparation for [partial pre-rendering](https://nextjs.org/learn/dashboard-app/partial-prerendering).
 * **Components**.
 Providing _functionally_ complete ecommerce components and a site architecture that's pre-optimized for performance, SEO, and accessibility.
 * **Unopinionated visual design**.
 Visually, Catalyst is a "blank sheet of paper" that's ready to be transformed into a stellar ecommerce brand.
 To accelerate your work, the default components use the [Tailwind CSS](https://tailwindcss.com/) framework.